-Eagle Tree Condominium Association, Inc. (the Association) was incorporated September 24, 2001 in the State of Florida.
+Eagle Tree Condominium Association, Inc. (the Association) was incorporated on September 24, 2001 in the State of Florida.
 The purpose of the Association is to operate and maintain, on behalf of the owners of Club Homes and/or Club Home Interests, the facilities known as Timbers Jupiter.
-As of December 31, 2016, there were 390 interests (362 five-week interests, 28 two and three week interests) and 3 wholly-owned Club Homes.
-Each owner of a Club Home Interest will own 1/8th fraction for a five week interest, 3/40th for a three week interest and 1/20th for a twoweek interest, 21 days each year for a three-week interest and 14 days each year for a two-week interest.
+As of December 31, 2017, there were 390 interests (362 five-week interests, 28 two and three week interests) and 3 wholly-owned Club Homes.
+Each owner of a Club Home Interest will own 1/8th fraction for a five week interest, 3/40th for a three week interest and 1/20th for a two-week interest, 21 days each year for a three-week interest and 14 days each year for a two-week interest.
 The Association's declaration of condominium provides that each Club Home Interest owner has an undivided interest in the common elements of the Association and, accordingly, the condominium assets are not recorded in the financial records of the Association.
 The Association began operations on November 8, 2003.
 The Association does business as Timbers Jupiter and is managed under an agreement with Timbers Jupiter Management, LLC (Timbers).

 Eagle Tree Condominium Association, Inc., also known as the Club Owners' Association (COA), is a part of a greater community on property known as the Property Owners' Association (POA).
 The POA is the master association which takes care of all of the common elements on property for the greater resort, such as common roadways and landscaping.
 In addition to the POA, there is a golf course on property.
-The COA is managed by Timbers, the POA is managed by Jupiter Golf Club, LLC, who is also the owner and operator of the golf course, clubhouse and spa.
+The COA is managed by Timbers, the POA is managed by TNGC Jupiter Management, LLC, a related party of Jupiter Golf Club, LLC, which is the owner and operator of the golf course, clubhouse and spa.